Dog, and His Human Speech

 Dog, and His Human Speech is a Central African folktale collected by missionary Robert Hamill Nassau, from the Tanga people.
 According to scholars, the tale is related to the folkloric theme of the Calumniated Wife, and finds parallels with European variants of tale type ATU 707, "The Three Golden Children", of the international Aarne-Thompson-Uther Index.
+These tales refer to stories where a girl promises a king she will bear a child or children with wonderful attributes, but her jealous relatives or the king's wives plot against the babies and their mother.

 Summary

 A chief named Njambo is already married to a woman named Nyangwa-Mbwa, and they have a son named Mbwa (described as a creature with human speech).
 Njambo then marries three sisters: Majanga, responsible for cleaning their house; Inyanji, occupied with planting; and Mamĕndi, who is to bear Njambo's children.
 Mamĕndi is attended by her sisters and gives birth to twin boys.
 Majanga and Inyanji cast them into the pig-pen.
 They take two anthills (Nassau attributed it to their conical shape) and present them to Njambo as his sons.

 Mbwa finds the boys in the pig-pen and takes them to his mother to rear and suckle.
 One day when Nyangwa-Mbwa is away, Mamĕndi's jealous sisters kill the twins.
 Mbwa goes to a person named Nja-ya-melema-mya-bato to get two "heart-lives" to resurrect the twins.
 The twin boys come back to life and grow up as fine young men.
 The twin boys hunt game and give Mbwa to bring to his father Njambo.
 Njambo wonders where Mbwa is finding all these animals to hunt.

 Finally, after some years, Mbwa convinces his father to summon all the people in an assembly.
 Mbwa brings to the assembly the twins, and reveals the whole truth.